Please carefully read through this information to best prepare for your treatment.

 Coffee is best avoided before treatment as it can stimulate your sympathetic nervous system (fight-or-flight), inhibiting relaxation and reducing the effectiveness of treatment.

 Please turn off your cell phone.

 It will help you relax and receive the full benefits of the treatment.
 This is your time and no one else’s.
 Make it count.

 What should I bring to my first visit?

-Avoid scheduling acupuncture before or after something really strenuous.
-You don’t need to be sedentary on either side of an appointment, but nor should you be going nuts at the gym or suffering through an extremely stressful meeting.
-Also avoid sandwiching—squeezing in acupuncture immediately between two other events.
+Avoid scheduling acupuncture before something really strenuous.
+It will benefit you most to relax after treatment.
+Avoid going nuts at the gym or suffering through an extremely stressful meeting.

 Sharing information about acupuncture treatment with your western (MD) physician

 I encourage you to be as open as possible about discussing acupuncture or herbal treatments with your physician.
 It is important that your physician knows that factors other than his/her treatments may be affecting your condition.
 Ultimately, the patients benefit the most with integrated care.
 We am happy to talk to and work with any physician who has questions about Chinese medicine or the intended treatment specifically.
 I do not encourage patients to use Chinese medicine as a substitute for standard physician care.
 Both medical systems working in tandem often provide optimal results.